 Loss and Beauty; creating solace in a land of infinite sorrow, puts composites of her original photographs in conversation to illuminate the personal journeys of victims of the unspeakable horror that was the Holocaust.
 Having dedicated five years to completing the first part of Loss and Beauty, Keron is now fully engaged in the next phase of the project.
 Beginning in April of 2019, she traveled further into Eastern Europe to create images and essays that depict the plight of the inhabitants there from 1939-1942.
 This time period has become known as The Holocaust by Bullets.
 As always, she seeks to create solace in the face of darkness and sorrow.

 Keron released Cavalo Lusitano: The Spirit Within, in November of 2018 from Veritas Editions.
-It has already garnered important awards, including being an Rfoto Folio Selection for 2019.
+It has already garnered important awards, including being an Rfoto Folio Selection for 2019 and being doubly awarded from IPPY as a monograph and fine art entry.
 This hand-crafted, fine art, museum book and portfolio includes work gleaned from 12 years of photographing the Lusitano horses in Portugal, Brasil, and the United States.
 Renowned for producing work of exquisite detail and quality, Veritas brings to Cavalo Lusitano the collaborative vision and skill of Marquand Editions’ Tieton Press to express the nobility of the Lusitano.
 Veritas is collaborating with master printer Stan Klimek to bring the fullness of Keron’s images to the limited edition, platinum/palladium prints included in this masterpiece.
 Handmade papers, a custom walnut case, and letter-press printing complete the vision for Cavalo Lusitano: The Spirit Within.

 Concurrent with Cavalo Lusitano: The Spirit Within, Keron released a trade edition of her work titled: Lusitano: noble, courageous, eternal.
 This 96 page full-color edition is bold and seductive.
 The luscious color and her trademark sensitivity to light will pull you into not only the world of the Lusitano, but into a world that speaks of still mornings, natural rhythms and centuries of rich tradition.
 The photographer’s love of beauty, form, and nuance is illustrated on every page.
 Four essays, an introduction and foreword accompany 69 photographs.
 Lusitano received the Bronze Award in Publishing in 2019 from the prestigious IPPY awards.